vsmile-dev/vsmile-hardware-docs/cpu.md

 - 9: LD
 - A: OR
 - B: AND
-- C: TST
+- C: TEST
 - D: ST
 - E: ???
-- F: Other instructions
+- F: Special instructions, see above

+TODO: I don't know what the TEST instruction does differently from CMP?

 For these instructions, Opcode1 defines the addressing mode: